Xerrex/hello_books_api/README.md

 [![Build Status](https://travis-ci.org/Xerrex/hello_books_api.svg?branch=master)](https://travis-ci.org/Xerrex/hello_books_api)

 ## Introduction
-This is a Flask API for Hello-Books application application.
+This is a Flask API for Hello-Books application.
 Hello-Books helps manage a library and its processes like stocking, tracking and renting books.

 ## Technologies used